THE AURIT CENTER

 Can we stay on the same health insurance while legally separated?

 Maybe.
-Many spouses decide to legally separate to ensure that both spouses continue to have sufficient health insurance coverage.
-Since legally separated spouses are still legally married, in most circumstances health insurance benefits may remain in place during the legal separation.
+Many spouses choose separation over divorce to keep their health insurance coverage.
+Since legally separated spouses are still legally married, in many circumstances, health insurance benefits may remain in place during the separation period.

 Can we separate to eliminate financial liability?

+Yes.
 Legal separation divides all assets and debts, keeping future income and finances separate, as it would in a divorce.
-The division of property is the same in both legal separation and divorce.
-If you and your spouse want to remain together, but need to protect one party from the other’s financial liability, due to future business or personal debts, legal separation may be an ideal option.
+The division of marital property is the same in both a separation and a divorce.
+If you and your spouse want to remain together but need to protect one party from the other’s financial liability due to future business or personal debts, separating may be a beneficial option for you.

-Legal Separation may allow for continued eligibility for retirement, military, or social security benefits after meeting specific requirements.
+Legal separation can be financially advantageous because it may allow for continued eligibility for retirement, military, or social security benefits after meeting specific requirements.

-It is important to speak with your benefit providers to thoroughly understand how legally separating or divorcing will specifically impact you and your spouse’s eligibility.
+It is important to speak with your individual benefit providers to thoroughly understand how legally separating or divorcing will impact you and your spouse’s eligibility.

 How does legal separation impact children?